Marshall Nelson

-Marshall Lance Nelson (born 31 January 1994) is an Australian-Belgian professional basketball player for the Kalamunda Eastern Suns of the NBL1 West.
-He began his career with the Perth Redbacks in the State Basketball League (SBL) before playing three seasons of college basketball in the United States for the Community College of Rhode Island and Wayland Baptist University.
+Marshall Lance Nelson (born 31 January 1994) is an Australian-Belgian professional basketball player who last played for the Perth Redbacks of the NBL1 West.
+He began his career with the Redbacks in the State Basketball League (SBL) in 2014 before playing three seasons of college basketball in the United States for the Community College of Rhode Island and Wayland Baptist University.
 In 2017, he joined the Illawarra Hawks of the National Basketball League (NBL) as a development player, where he spent two seasons.
 He made a return to the NBL in the 2021–22 season, joining the Cairns Taipans as an injury replacement.
 He has also played in Sweden, Iceland and Italy.

 Nelson helped the Redbacks win the SBL championship in 2017, and in 2022, he helped the Rockingham Flames win the NBL1 West championship and the NBL1 National championship.

 Early life

 Nelson was born in the U.S. state of Minnesota and moved to Perth, Western Australia, when he was four years old.
 He attended Lesmurdie Senior High School and played in the Western Australian Basketball League (WABL) for the Kalamunda Eastern Suns as a junior.